waku-org/pm/draft-roadmap/nim_usage_improvements.md

 **Feature**: [Waku API](/FURPS/core/waku_api.md)

 **FURPS**:
 - F8.
-When wrapping the C API, conversion from native types to Protobuf is needed by the wrapper.
+When wrapping the C API, conversion from native types to Protobuf is needed by the wrapper (PoC).

 - U7.
-When wrapping the C API, a protobuf definition can be used to generate native types for the host language.
+When wrapping the C API, a protobuf definition can be used to generate native types for the host language (PoC).

 **Checklist**:
 - [ ] Specs: link to specs and/or API definition